 As for Fenugreek Leaves, I’ll show you these five different vegetables.
 Each of them has its own assets, so you can choose the most suitable one for you.

 Mustard Greens give off the pepper, bitter taste that can work nicely as Fenugreek Leaves substitute.
-By far, they are the best option for you to replace fenugreek taste in a dish.
+Usually seen in side dishes from Chinese cuisine, Mustard Greens are one of the best fenugreek replacements, especially when it comes to Asian dishes.

 For a more genuine flavor of the dish, some people suggest breaking up Fenugreek Seeds and mixing them with the Mustard Greens.